jcfix/Github-JS/README.md

 * Clone repository from GitHub.
 * Navigate to directory.

+You will need an API key from GitHub to use this application, which can be obtained via your personal GitHub settings.

+Create a .env file at the top of your directory and insert the following code: `exports.apiKey = "API_KEY_GOES_HERE";`

+Make sure to add .env to your .gitignore file before pushing to GitHub.

 * `$ npm init`
 * `$ npm install`
 * `$ bower init`